Close Menu

 A 100 gram-serving of raw chickpeas contain 4.3 mg, which is approximately 24% of the DV of iron.
 While the same serving of cooked chickpeas contain 2.89 mg (16% of the DV).

-You can eat raw chickpeas in the morning soaked overnight, which makes them soft and digestible or you can also have them in sprouted form, which is even more nutritious.
+You can eat raw chickpeas in the morning soaked overnight, which makes them soft and digestible or you can also have them in sprouted form, which is even more nutritious and digestible.

 4. Tofu